Nail Encyclopedia and Nail Tutor

 Examining Fingernails in elderly patients

-* The 'NAIL ENCYCLOPEDIA' is a branch of Medical Handanalysis.
+* The 'NAIL ENCYCLOPEDIA' represents a branch of Medical Handanalysis.